WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Integrity could not be verified?

-You need to follow this [guide](#revoked) or alternatively you can try other download links!
+You need to follow the Revoked Guide, or alternatively you can try other download links!

 ---